dspeyer/dspeyer.github.io/magic.md

 2. Chain: Effect X additional valid targets, each of which must be within 10m of the previous (cost: X)

 When using Spread on a spell with duration, the spread effect is instantaneous and the spell continues on all targets that were within the sphere at casting time.

+For a target partially inside a spread, part of the target is affected if that makes sense for the spell (e.g. fractional damage), but if not then the target is affected iff more than half of it is inside the spread.

 ## Magics of Power